Fast reconstruction of degenerate populations of conductance-based neuron models from spike times: Introduction

-A promising direction comes from dynamical systems theory, and particularly the concept of Dynamic Input Conductances (DICs), three voltage-dependent curves that capture the aggregated influence of all ion channels, separated by timescale: fast (spike upstroke), slow (spike downstroke and interspike interval), and ultra-slow (interburst interval) \cite{drionDynamicInputConductances2015, fyonDimensionalityReductionNeuronal2024}.
-Each DIC reflects a voltage-dependent feedback gain, with its sign indicating whether the contribution is positive or negative.
-Fast localized positive feedback combined with global slow negative feedback supports excitability and spiking, whereas slow localized positive feedback and global ultra-slow negative feedback promote bursting.
-DICs thus provide an interpretable, low-dimensional representation of neuronal excitability and firing patterns.

-Importantly, any CBM, regardless of complexity, can be approximated by three DIC curves, which are sufficient to characterize even complex bursting dynamics.
-Moreover, the values of these curves at the threshold voltage are especially predictive of the resulting firing pattern.
-This enables a further reduction: a CBM can be summarized by just three scalar DIC values evaluated at threshold.
-Building on this idea, recent work has shown that degenerate CBM populations can be generated from such scalar DICs \cite{fyonDimensionalityReductionNeuronal2024}, but two limitations remain.
-First, no automated quantitative mapping exists from observed spike patterns to DIC values, leaving the process dependent on expert intuition.
-Second, existing DIC-to-CBM generation methods do not reliably enforce threshold DIC constraints in complex models, leading to residual errors characterized by outlying neuronal activities within the population.

-In this work, we address both limitations.
-We introduce a lightweight deep learning architecture that maps spike times directly to DIC values at threshold, providing a data-driven solution to the first gap.
-In parallel, we propose an iterative compensation algorithm that improves the DIC-to-CBM generation block, yielding more accurate enforcement of target DICs even in high-dimensional models.
-Together, these two components form a complete pipeline: given only spike times, the method outputs a population of degenerate CBMs within milliseconds on standard hardware.
+In this work, we introduce a method that addresses this inverse problem by combining deep learning with Dynamic Input Conductances (DICs)~\cite{drionDynamicInputConductances2015, fyonDimensionalityReductionNeuronal2024}, a theoretical framework from dynamical systems theory that reduces complex CBMs to three interpretable feedback components governing excitability and firing patterns.
+Our approach uses DICs as a low-dimensional intermediate: a lightweight deep learning architecture first maps spike times to DIC values at threshold, and an iterative compensation algorithm then generates degenerate CBM populations compatible with these values.
+Given only spike times, the method outputs a population of degenerate CBMs within milliseconds on standard hardware.

 We validate the pipeline on two distinct models and show that it faithfully reconstructs neuronal activity across spiking, bursting, and irregular regimes, while maintaining robustness to variability and noise.
 By combining deep learning with DIC theory, this approach provides a practical solution to the inverse inference problem.
 It bridges experimentally accessible observables and mechanistic CBMs, demonstrates that DICs serve as interpretable low-dimensional intermediates, and enables scalable reconstruction of degenerate populations from spike times alone.

 To support widespread adoption and facilitate daily use in experimental settings, we provide our entire pipeline as an open-source software package with a graphical interface \cite{brandoit2025spike2pop}.
 Recognizing that many researchers in the biomedical sciences come from diverse backgrounds where programming and numerical modeling are not core skills, the tool is designed to be intuitive and easy to use, allowing experimentalists to generate and explore model populations directly from spike recordings without writing code.